Results.

 Reported

-Civil Practice and Procedure - Reference - Application for reference — Amendment of the letter applying for reference - Whether it is necessary to obtain leave of the court before making the amendment - Rule 47(1) and (2) of the Tanzania Court of Appeal Rules 1979.
+— Reference — Application for reference — Amendment of the letter applying for reference — Whether it is necessary to obtain leave of the court before making the amendment

-Civil Practice and Procedure - Stay of execution - Whether leave to appeal is a e condition precedent for grant of stay of execution — Rule 9(2 (b) of the Court of Appeal Rules 1979.
+— Stay of Execution — Whether leave to appeal is a e condition precedent for grant of stay of execution

 12 November 2004

-Leave to appeal granted where respondent failed to serve submissions, resulting in the applicant being condemned unheard.
+Leave to appeal granted where respondent's failure to serve written submissions condemned the applicant unheard.

 12 November 2004